gopinathsjsu/individual-project-Ghanashri-m/README.md

 1. With Input File 1

    <img width="1440" alt="Screen Shot 2021-12-05 at 2 57 03 PM" src="https://user-images.githubusercontent.com/39545809/144767510-90a255bf-bbec-45f2-aa7e-688520676e2c.png">

+   The Order is successfully placed

 2. With Input File 2

    <img width="1440" alt="Screen Shot 2021-12-05 at 2 58 21 PM" src="https://user-images.githubusercontent.com/39545809/144767504-809472cd-9707-4715-b813-a0c65ea31a0c.png">

+   The quantity is more, so order placement fails for the item with exceeding quantity

 3. With Input File 3

    <img width="1440" alt="Screen Shot 2021-12-05 at 2 58 42 PM" src="https://user-images.githubusercontent.com/39545809/144767475-ecfe675f-7367-4ccb-bf9a-9258e04e618b.png">

+   Order placement is successfull

 Class Diagram for the individual project